lockbook/lockbook/docs/breaking-changes.md

-# Version upgrades and breaking changes
+# Version Upgrades and Breaking Changes

 Evolving the Lockbook code base requires some special considerations.